raimo/ruksi-leap-ror/LOGBOOK.md

   TODO comment to fix it later if it becomes an issue.
 - Made recording and saving raw recording frame data to database using the app.
 Will see later if it makes sense to change the formatting or compress it.

+Saturday, 23:37
+- Still going strong, had some time off from computer as friends came to visit the office.
+They started working on a new Node.js project and I was helping them out a little.
+- Added a lot of changes between here, noticed that 'record' event on Leap Controller is a little bit wonky, I guess I don't fully understand it.
+Couldn't Google any more information about it so checked how the demo project did the state changes and followed that model.
+- Started to doubt some of my namings, Recordings should have been named Gestures and content should have been named frameData, I'll see if will change them later.
+Plan twice, cut once!